This article may contain compensated links. For more information read our disclaimer here.

-Easily the star of the evening with its impressive 19-metre gold Buddha Statue.
-This temple has a more modern look and can be busy with people coming for worship.
-We were surprised by the strong Chinese influence and noticed some quirky characters around the grounds.
+Wat Phanan Choeng was easily the star of the evening with its impressive 19-metre gold Ayutthaya Buddha Statue.
+This temple has a more modern look and can be busy with people coming to worship.
+We were surprised by the strong Chinese influence and noticed some quirky characters dotted around the grounds.

 Wat Phutthai Sawan

 We were glad we were able to see this temple as it’s difficult to get to without a boat.
-It’s considered to be important and features a large whitewashed prang and a magnificent reclining Buddha.
-This is another temple with a Chinese influence and it features some cheery little Buddha images around the complex.
+It features a large whitewashed prang and a magnificent reclining Buddha.
+This is another temple with Chinese influence and it features some cheery little Buddha images around the complex.

 Wat Chai Wattanaram

 Wat Chai Wattanaram was built in 1630 by King Prasat Thong to commemorate his mother’s hometown and celebrate his coronation.
 This was the last temple we visited and it was eerie walking around the silent temple grounds under the darkening sky.